-Photo 14B: This shows the juxtaposition of T61 and the excavation line (arrowed yellow) and the area on the east side the tree that will have ground protection installed, squared red.
+Photo 14B: This shows the juxtaposition of T61 and the excavation line (arrowed vellow) and the area on the east side the tree that will have ground protection installed (squared red).

 - 3.9.3 Before excavation of the mound/bund using mechanical plant the area of the root zone to the east of the excavation line (yellow arrows in Photographs 14A & B) would be excavated using compressed air via an Air Spade to a depth of 1000mm to expose any roots, please refer to Appendix 1 for details of the Air Spade methodology. - 3.9.4 Once the roots are exposed and large woody roots would be cut cleanly using a purposed produced hand saw and secateurs for smaller diameter roots.
-The exposed face of the pruned roots would be covered with good quality topsoil and protected with a geotextile membrane as shown in Figure 3.
+The exposed face of the pruned roots would be retained using stratified CellWebTM panels.
+These provide very strong retaining ability as shown in Figure 3.
+The front edge of the CellWeb panels would be seeded / turfed to provide a natural finish.